-2015 18th ANNUAL SKILLS MANITOBA COMPETITION CONTEST SCOPE
+2019 22nd ANNUAL SKILLS MANITOBA COMPETITION CONTEST DESCRIPTION

-CONTEST NAME: TV & Video Production
+CONTEST NAME: Video Production

 CONTEST NO: 82

-CATEGORY: Secondary Level At this time, schools can only enter a maximum of 2 teams per school in this competition.
+CATEGORY: Secondary Level

+At this time, schools can only enter a maximum of 2 teams per school in this

+competition.
-CONTEST LOCATION: Red River College - Notre Dame

-CONTEST START TIME AND DURATION:
+CONTEST LOCATION: Red River College - Notre Dame CONTEST START TIME AND DURATION:

+8:00am - 1:00pm (5 hours)

+1:15pm - 2:00pm Public Screening

-8:00am - 2:00pm (6 hours) All teams are to register in the ETV Studio by 7:45am.
+All teams are to register in the ETV Studio by 7:45am.
 The ETV Studio is located near the North Gym.
 TEAMS ARE NOT TO REGISTER IN THE SOUTH GYM FOR THIS COMPETITION.
 (Teams will not be given any extra time to complete their project if they do not arrive at this scheduled time.)

 PURPOSE OF CHALLENGE:

-To evaluate proficiency in the television/video communications field

-SKILLS AND KNOWLEDGE TO BE TESTED:
+To evaluate proficiency in the television/video communications field SKILLS AND KNOWLEDGE TO BE TESTED:

-Production Planning and Design Camera Work Audio Use Editing Story Telling Teamwork Time Management Problem Solving Literacy Adaptability
+Production Planning and Design Camera Work Audio Use Editing Story Telling Teamwork

+Time Management

+Page 1 of 4 Last Update: January 31, 2019

+Problem Solving Literacy Adaptability

 POINT BREAKDOWN / 100 TOTAL: